Here’s how to customize the blog page / the category archive page.

 Our designer did a great job, so it looks really great, and works equally awesome.
 Especially since with one video tutorial, the client could learn how to populate all that stuff themselves without breaking anything accidentally (or ambitiously fiddling with the visual builder).

-So… that was all done with ACF, PHP, HTML, and SASS.
+So… that was all done with ACF, PHP, HTML, and SCSS.
 Fun.

 Here’s option B.